csc7/PP5_CI_GDEC/README.md

 ___
 # **8 .
 Technologies Used**

-The following languages, software and tools were implemented using Windows 10 Pro:
+The development of the project employed the following languages, software, frameworks, applications and tools:

 ## **Languages**
 - #### **HTML**
 - #### **CSS**